raushankr121/demo/README.md

 # demo
-This is my demo to get &amp; git hub class.
+This is my demo to git &amp; git hub class.